andrewlee8247/ccdr/README.md

 to the development branch on GitHub.
 After testing and validation from CircleCI, the branch was then merged with the production branch, and updates were automatically deployed onto App Engine.
 Due to time constraints, only development and production environments were used for testing and demonstration.
-However, the process from development to staging, then to production, was successfully implemented during the load testing phase.
+However, the process from development to staging, then to production, was successfully implemented during the load testing phase and deployment phase.

 The following is a diagram of the process: